istio/istio.io/_docs/tutorial/07-canary-release-with-istio.md

 ---
-title: Canary release of reviews version 2
+title: Canary release with Istio
-overview: Canary release with Istio
+overview: Enable a new version of a microservice for a tester, in production

 order: 07